tdiprima/wifi-is-radio/README.md

 * WiFi encryption protects **payloads**, not **presence**
 * Devices leak identity and behavior through metadata
 * Anyone on the same network can see more than you think
-* “Hidden” networks and MAC filtering are weak defenses
+* "Hidden" networks and MAC filtering are weak defenses
 * HTTPS and VPNs are not optional on shared networks

 ## If You Want to Go Deeper